lukasfri/xmlity/xmlity-derive/src/ser/SerializeAttribute.md

 <code>Expr</code>
 </td>
 <td>
 Element namespace expression.
 This should be a value of type `xmlity::XmlNamespace`.
+Exclusive with `namespace`.
 </td>
 </tr>
 <!--=================================================-->